Etrade Review: Commissions, Fees, and Minimum Deposit

 Funds deposited through ACH will appear to be available almost immediately; the Net Account Value on the main Etrade screen will show

 the transferred amount.
 But in reality it will become available for trading three business days later.
 A customer service representative will call

 on that day and offer assistance.

 Etrade.com Website/Trading Platform/Tools Review

-Etrade has 18 powerful trading tools, including:
+Etrade offers 18 powerful trading tools, including: